 Pennsylvania LLC Operating Agreement

 A Pennsylvania operating agreement is a legal document that outlines the rules and structure of your LLC.
 It serves as a binding contract between members, establishing how your LLC will handle important processes like voting, transfer of membership interest, allocation of profits and losses, mergers, and dissolution.
+You can use one of our attorney-drafted templates to fill out, save, and download your operating agreement for free.

 An operating agreement is an internal document—meaning you don’t need to file it with the Pennsylvania Bureau of Corporations and Charitable Organizations.
 But your operating agreement shouldn’t be an afterthought.
 Since we know that creating an operating agreement for the first time can be intimidating, Northwest provides free operating agreement templates specific to Pennsylvania that have been drafted by an attorney and can be customized to fit your LLC’s requirements.

-What is included in a Pennsylvania Operating Agreement?
+What is included in a Pennsylvania operating agreement?

 Your operating agreement is the blueprint for how your Pennsylvania LLC will function internally.
 You’re allowed to cover pretty much anything in your operating agreement, as long as it complies with Pennsylvania law.
 But you should include these key topics: